Martina-May/terraform-provider-restapi/README.md

     * POST on `/api/v1/things` creates a new object
     * GET, PUT and DELETE on `/api/v1/things/{id}` manages an existing object

-Have a look at the [examples directory](examples) for some use cases
+Have a look at the [examples directory](examples) for some use cases.

 &nbsp;